 The public policies of the countries in which we operate impact our ability to help patients.
-We are active in the policy making process through regular and constructive engagement with government officials, policymakers and stakeholder groups.
-The goal of Edwards' policy and political process engagement is to advance sound public policy in areas related to patientfocused medical innovations for structural heart disease, critical care and surgical monitoring to improve patient outcomes and enhance lives.
+We are active in the policy making process through regular and constructive engagement with government officials, policymakers, and stakeholder groups.
+The goal of Edwards' policy and political process engagement is to advance sound public policy in areas related to patient-focused medical innovations for structural heart disease and critical care and surgical monitoring to improve patient outcomes and enhance lives.

-The Edwards Lifesciences Political Action Committee (Edwards PAC) operates in alignment with the values expressed in our Credo and strives to drive opportunities for Edwards to be a trusted partner in creating a community unified to help patients in need.
+In the United States, the Edwards Lifesciences Political Action Committee ("Edwards PAC") operates in alignment with the values expressed in our Credo and strives to drive opportunities for Edwards to be a trusted partner in creating a community unified to help patients in need.
 The Edwards PAC is a separate legal entity from the company; it is sponsored by Edwards and funded through employee contributions.
-Contributions to Edwards PAC are strictly voluntary.
+Contributions to the Edwards PAC are strictly voluntary.